juliadaser/FloodedHouse/Electronics/README.md

 ## Part 3: Water Height Measurement

+_Note: The way I am measuring the water height in this project is not ideal.
+I am measuring the water height at intervals of 5mm by placing wire-ends into the aquarium at those height intervals: the first wire is placed 5mm above the floor, the second one 10mm, and so on.
+A separate wire that is charged 5V is also placed in the water at the other corner of the apartment.
+If the water rises, it connects the 5V-charged wire to the other wire-ends.
+Using transistors, I can aplify the current and detect whether the water is connecing that "circuit".
+Hence, I can detect how high the water has already risen._

 <img src="/../main/Pictures/WaterHeight.jpg" alt="Overview Illustration of Electronics" width="400">

 - 1 x [extra thin prototyping wire](https://www.adafruit.com/product/1446)
 - 22 x [2n2222a transistor](https://www.amazon.com/dp/B0CRVGFN4R?psc=1&ref=ppx_yo2ov_dt_b_product_details)

-In my Flooded House version, I attached the ends of the wires to the back of the miniature wires with 5mm distance from each other, to measure the water height in intervals of 5mm.
+The wires marked with the "Water" tag are placed into the apartment.
+I glued them at the back of the miniature mirror with 5mm distance from each other, to measure the water height in intervals of 5mm.
 <img src="/../main/Pictures/WaterHeightSensor.jpg" alt="Picture of the Water Height Sensor" width="800">

 ## Part 4: Water System

 <img src="/../main/Pictures/WaterSystem.jpg" alt="Overview Illustration of Electronics" width="600">